Hurve-en/Coffee-Business-Analysis/coffee-business-analysis/README.md

 6. Add `DATABASE_URL` environment variable
 7. Click "Deploy"

-Your site will be live at: `https://your-project.vercel.app`
+Our site will be live at: `https://your-project.vercel.app`

 ---